pyca/cryptography/docs/installation.rst

     $ pip install cryptography

 If you prefer to compile it yourself you'll need to have OpenSSL installed.
-You can compile OpenSSL yourself as well or use the binaries we build for our own `infrastructure`_.
-Be sure to download the proper version for your architecture and Python (2010 works for Python 2.7, 3.3, and 3.4 while 2015 is required for 3.5 and above).
+You can compile OpenSSL yourself as well or use `a binary distribution`_.
+Be sure to download the proper version for your architecture and Python (VC2010 works for Python 2.7, 3.3, and 3.4 while VC2015 is required for 3.5 and above).
 Wherever you place your copy of OpenSSL you'll need to set the ``LIB`` and ``INCLUDE`` environment variables to include the proper locations.
 For example:

 .. code-block:: console